 TLDR

-- LLM's are instruction finetuned to improve their ability to follow the user instruction and input
+LLM's are instruction finetuned to improve their ability to follow the user instructions and the input

 context.

-while the performance on standard benchmarks keeps on increasing.
-Rather it starts quite early into
+This decrease happens, while the performance on standard benchmarks keeps on increasing (figure

 Is there a Simple Explanation